OFFIS-DAI/Mango.jl/paper/paper.md

 ```

 With all this in place, we can send a message to the first agent to start the repeated message exchange.
-To do this, we need to start the containers so they listen to incoming messages and send the initating message.
+To do this, we need to start the containers so that they listen for incoming messages and send the initiating message.
 The best way to start the container message loops and ensure they are correctly shut down in the end is the
 `activate(containers)` function.